iqrazaf/KindCluster/README.md

 3: Deploy Sock Shop, TeaStore, and Bookinfo apps

-4: A single Istio Gateway exposing /sock, /tea, /book via http://localhost
+4: A single Istio Gateway exposing /sock, /tea, /book via http://localhost If you would like more detail about commands, please follow Kind_Cluster_script.pdf.

+ #What the load_test.sh is doing:
-5: A k6 spike-load test (s1_spike.js) that hits those three apps.
+ A k6 spike-load test (s1_spike.js) that hits those three apps.

 ## ----------------(PART-2-CLuster Optimization Problem) ---------------------------------
 # Service Optimization